-Can your financial company get more from design than just a standard interface for digital services?
+Can your financial brand get more from design than just a standard interface for digital services?
 Absolutely!
 Design determines what kind of experience and emotions customers will have when interacting digitally with your financial brand and how satisfied they will be.
-But without a digital strategy in financial services, it is impossible to get the most out of your design initiatives.
+But without aligning your financial service with the actual brand and business strategy, it is impossible to get the most out of your design initiatives.

 There is a Gap in Financial Experience